Genius0129/ChatSite/README.md

 npm run dev
 ```

-For detailed installation instructions, see [INSTALLATION.md](./INSTALLATION.md)
+For installation, follow the steps above.

 The application will be available at:
 - Frontend: http://localhost:5173